it-projects-llc/addons-dev/openapi/doc/index.rst

   * Set **Allowed Integration**
   * In ``REST API`` tab Click  ``[Generate Access Token]``
   * Copy **Basic Authentication code** to use in any system that support REST API (Open API)
+  * If you want to refresh the token programatically from the connected system, also copy the **Refresh Token**.

 Configuration review
 --------------------